 Pronunciation for Teimuraz is simple until the letters "MU".
 "MU" in Georgian sounds Like "MOU" from the word "move" and then again simple until the end.
 Something like "teimo(ue)raz".
 Can you pronounce it?
 If not, don't be disappointed, you are far from being alone!
 Now I'll show you what happened with my given name later.

-Probably this is good moment to transfer to my Family name.
-In Japan, in official papers first comes family name and only than the given name.
-Soon I've discovered that TEIMURAZU was accounted as my family name and MUCHEDOURIZE (presented here in Katakana) was recognised as the given name.
+Probably this is a good moment to transfer to my Family name.
+In Japan, in official papers first comes family name and only then the given name.
+Soon I've discovered that TEIMURAZU was accounted as my family name and MUCHEDOURIZE (presented here in Katakana) was recognized as the given name.

 Sometimes, as “less important” and “complicated” (not suiting the limited spaces in computer forms), my family name was shortened, so I've got new examples for my collection like TEIMURAZU MUCHEDO and even TEIMURAZU Emu (from alphabetic "M").
 Nice filing of full unification with Japanese society came to me with the postcard from one Japanese car dealer.
 There was written casual Japanese surname - TAMURA in kanji, which means a village near the field.

 As for my passport, again according to the rules of French language my family name was written as MTCHEDLIDZE.
 As there were too many consonants in Mtchedlidze, I choose to shorten this name to MCHEDLIDZE and under such name, I'm publishing all my scientific papers.
 Probably "Mchedlidze" is the most appropriate, but sometimes I got correspondence where this name was written in the Irish manner: "McHEDLIDZE".